 In these and other situations, HMRC might need to send you a PAYE tax calculation (a P800) after the end of the tax year when they put all your income and tax details together.
 They will send you a P800 if they find you have paid too much or too little tax.

-These forms show your income from employment, pensions and taxable state benefits (for example the state pension).
-Sometimes they may include small amounts of other income.
-They also include the allowances and tax reliefs that HMRC think you are entitled to and a breakdown of what tax you owe against what you have actually paid.
+The P800 shows your income from employment, pensions and taxable state benefits (for example, the state pension).
+Sometimes it may include small amounts of other income.
+It also includes the allowances and tax reliefs that HMRC think you are entitled to, and a breakdown of what tax you owe against what you have actually paid.